turingschool-examples/futbol_spec_harness/README.md

 require_relative './helper_class'
 ```

-You do not need to change any of the require statements inside your `test` directory.
+You do not need to change any of the require statements inside your `spec` directory.